© Bill Stainton

 - Open-Space Meeting [oh-puhn speys meet-ing]: According to Wikipedia, this is a generic term describing a wide variety of different styles of meeting in which participants define the agenda with a relatively rigorous process, and may adjust it as the meeting proceeds.
 A large meeting of this sort is called an open space conference or UNConference (see below for further definition).

-- ROM: Return on Meeting [ri-turn awn meet-ing]: An exceptionally useful acronym coined by Boredom Busting Partners Brian Walter & Ken Boynton, Brian and Ken believe that quantifying meeting return on investment can be nearly impossible, and not nearly as telling and useful as return on MEETING.
+- ROM: Return on Meeting [ri-turn awn meet-ing]: An useful acronym coined by Boredom Busting Partner Brian Walter, who believes that quantifying meeting return on investment can be nearly impossible, and not nearly as telling and useful as return on MEETING.
 More and more meeting conversations these days begin with the question of “What’s our ROI?”
 Those asking the question want the answer to be a number.
 Yet the likelihood of a $150,000 meeting generating, say, a $300,000 return on investment is all but impossible.
 Instead, a conversation about Return on Meeting (ROM) makes more sense, as we examine the deeper purpose of the meeting and the beliefs we’re aiming to alter via the meeting.
 A more useful reframing of the question becomes: what kind of meeting must we hold to create the critical belief and knowledge shift among our people?
 And what is the true cost of our audience NOT believing or thinking that?

-- Script Prescription [script pri-skrip-shuhn]: An integral NoMoreBoringMeetings.com service through which we work closely with meeting planning staff and / or your executives, to write, “doctor,” and / or edit the scripts of your internal speakers.
-We challenge the messaging from the audience’s point of view… so that the resulting material spoken at the live meeting ensures the audience gains insights that they didn’t previously already know, truly understand, fully appreciate, or get excited about.
-In other words, lots of memorable “a-ha’s.”
-See Communication Consulting page for more details.
+- Script Prescription [script pri-skrip-shuhn]: An integral NoMoreBoringMeetings.com service through which we work closely with meeting planning staff and / or your executives, to reimagine your meeting and event scripts.
+We challenge the messaging from the audience’s point of view… so your audience gains insights that they didn’t previously already know, truly understand, fully appreciate, or get excited about.
+You get more impact and more powerful take-aways.

 - Un-Bore [uhn bohr]: to create a meeting experience that’s so compelling–so roaring–it’s an SRO show that attendees would never miss.